-- 14.1 For each Event the FIA will nominate the following delegates:
+- 14.1 For each Event the FIA will nominate the following delegates :

 - a) Safety delegate.

 - b) Medical delegate.

 - c) Technical delegate.

 - d) Press delegate.

-And may nominate:
+And may nominate :

-- e) A representative of the President of the FIA. - f) An observer. - g) A safety car driver. - h) A medical car driver. - The role of the FIA delegates is to help the officials of the Event in their duties, to see within their fields of competence that all the regulations governing the Championship are respected, to make any comments they judge necessary and to draw up any necessary reports concerning the Event. - 14.3 The technical delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.
+- e) A representative of the President of the FIA. - f) An observer. - g) A safety car driver. - h) A medical car driver. - 14.2 The role of the FIA delegates is to help the officials of the Event in their duties, to see within their fields of competence that all the regulations governing the Championship are respected, to make any comments they judge necessary and to draw up any necessary reports concerning the Event. - 14.3 The technical delegate nominated by the FIA is responsible for scrutineering.
+In this respect he may carry out, or have carried out by scrutineers, at his discretion, any checks to verify the compliance of the cars entered in the event, at any time until the end of the event, without prior request from the stewards or clerk of the course.
+The FIA technical delegate has full authority over the national scrutineers.